fahbench/fahbench/doc/build-and-install.md

  1. Get the prerequisites

     ```
-    sudo apt-get install qt5-default nvidia-cuda-dev nvidia-opencl-dev
+    sudo apt-get install    \
+        build-essential     \
+        mesa-common-dev     \
+        fftw3-dev           \
+        qt5-default
     ```

- 1. Configure an OpenMM build with CMake.
+ 1. Install the AMD APP SDK

- 1. From a clean build directory, use `ccmake` to configure the build with your OpenCL, OpenMM, and Qt libraries.
+ 1. From a clean build directory, use `ccmake` to configure the build.
+    Make sure the right OpenCL and Qt libraries are being found.

  1. Run `make && make install`!